Skip to main content

 A.R.S. § 33-224

 Arizona does not recognize fee tail estates.
-Any deed, gift, or will that would have created a fee tail under older common law is automatically treated as a transfer of full ownership (fee simple).
-This means property cannot be permanently locked into a single family line through inheritance restrictions.
+Any deed, gift, or will that would have created a fee tail under older common law is treated as a transfer of full ownership (fee simple).
+Property cannot be permanently locked into a single family line through inheritance restrictions.

 Title 33, ESTATES